zepinglee/citeproc-js/ref/citeproc-doc.rst

 .. class:: first

    .. [#] For information on valid CSL variable names, please
           refer to the CSL specification, available via http://citationstyles.org/.

+.. [#] The Latin, Greek, Arabic and Cyrillic scripts are referred to here collectively
+       as "Byzantine scripts", after the confluence of cultures in the first millenium associated with all four.

 .. [#] For a list of valid CSL locator label strings, see the
        CSL specification, available via  http://citationstyles.org/.

 ------------
 Dirty Tricks